Dr Tessa Dekker, a researcher who received a Career Development Award from Moorfields Eye Charity

 You should be able to demonstrate that you are already on an academic career track and are of the calibre to be a future leader of ophthalmic research / clinical practice.

-Applicants must demonstrate the career progression stages they are currently situated within.
-Given the remit of the scheme, it is expected that the applications will normally be from individuals who are within the ‘reaching independence’ stage.
-Given the calibre expected in this competitive scheme candidates who fall within the ‘developing research’ stage will not normally be competitive for this scheme.
-Individuals who consider they are on the cusp of the ‘research independence’ stage and have tangible demonstration of their future potential from their track record should contact the charity before considering an application.
+Applicants must demonstrate which of the career progression stages they fall within as listed in our guidance notes.
+Given the remit of the scheme, it is expected that the applications will normally be from individuals who are, at a minimum, within the reaching independence’ stage.
+Given the calibre expected in this competitive scheme candidates who fall within the developing research’ stage will not normally be competitive for this scheme.
+Individuals who consider they are on the cusp of the reaching independence’ stage and have tangible demonstration of their future potential from their track record should contact the charity before considering an application.

 Applicants must either be currently or soon to be employed by Moorfields Eye Hospital NHS Foundation Trust or the UCL Institute of Ophthalmology on a non-tenured or equivalent contract of employment.